Africa

 Apps to Download

 The app of the airline you are flying with - in my experience, the app is always updated with gate numbers and delays before the boards in the lounge.
-You can also hold your boarding pass in some airline apps (or in your phone's digital wallet).
+You can also hold your boarding pass in most airline apps (or in your phone's digital wallet).

 The app of the hotel(s) you are staying in.
 You can access the details of your booking easily, and increasingly, you can get a digital room key instead of carrying around a card.